tomellis91/integrations-core/teradata/README.md

 CREATE USER "datadog" AS PASSWORD="<PASSWORD>";
 ```

-Optional, but strongly recommended: Assign a new or existing role to the `datadog` user designated for read-only monitoring purposes.
+Optional, but strongly recommended: Grant a new or existing role to the `datadog` user designated for read-only monitoring purposes.

 ```shell
 GRANT "<READ_ONLY_ROLE>" TO "datadog";